MOVING EARTH

 If you contribute a text, we will need the following:

-• 3-5 jpg images (landscape format, high resolution, either from your private collection or licensed as ‘free to share and use’, sent as email attachments)
+- 3-5 jpg images (horizontal alignment, high resolution, either from your private collection or licensed as ‘free to share and use’, sent as individual email attachments)

 Regardless of contribution type, for the author info box, please also send us